-If your garbage disposal isn’t working, it might be because there’s a blockage in your drain.
-Food waste can clog up your disposal and cause the blades to stop working and water to bubble in the sink.
+If your garbage disposal is not functioning properly, it could be due to a blockage in your drain.
+Food waste can accumulate and obstruct the disposal, causing the blades to cease working and water to bubble up in the sink.

-These clogs usually happen in the drain trap of an S or P-shaped pipe.
-To fix the problem, start by taking the drain trap off of the disposal unit.
+Typically, these blockages occur in the drain trap of an S or P-shaped pipe.
+To resolve the issue, begin by removing the drain trap from the disposal unit.

-Catch any excess water in a small bucket.
-Clean the drain trap with a cable or an auger to get rid of any food waste.
+Capture any excess water in a small bucket.
+Use a cable or an auger to clean the drain trap and eliminate any food waste.

 Garbage Disposal Repair & Installation Services